cisagov/Malcolm/docs/aws.md

 These instructions assume good working knowledge of AWS and EKS.
 Good documentation resources can be found in the [AWS documentation](https://docs.aws.amazon.com/index.html), the [EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html
 ) and the [EKS Workshop](https://www.eksworkshop.com/).

-This section covers two deployment options: deploying Malcolm in a standard Kubernetes cluster on Amazon EKS, and deploying Malcolm with [EKS](https://docs.aws.amazon.com/eks/latest/userguide/fargate.html) on [Fargate](https://aws.amazon.com/fargate/).
+This section covers two deployment options: deploying Malcolm in a standard Kubernetes cluster on Amazon EKS, and deploying Malcolm with [EKS auto mode](https://aws.amazon.com/eks/auto-mode/).

 * The first step in each of these respective procedures is to download Malcolm.